wingify/readme-central/docs/Integrations/fme-ide-developer-tools-integrations/fme-vs-code-extension.md

 next:
   description: ''
 ---
-The **VWO Feature Management extension** for Visual Studio Code offers a seamless experience for managing VWO feature flags directly from your code editor.
+The **VWO Feature Experimentation extension** for Visual Studio Code offers a seamless experience for managing VWO feature flags directly from your code editor.
 With this extension, you can view, toggle, and manage your feature flags without switching between your editor and the VWO dashboard.
 Boost your productivity and streamline feature flag management by integrating it right into your development workflow.

 ## Features